Nottingham Panthers: Honours

 Nottingham's first trophy was the English National League regular season title, which it won in 1950–51.
 The first trophy of the modern era (beginning with the club's reformation in 1980) was the Autumn Cup, won in 1986–87.
-The original club won four major honours (3 regular season titles and 1 Autumn Cup) in 14 seasons, whereas the modern Panthers have secured 21 trophies in 39 seasons (1 Continental Cup, 1 regular season title, 6 playoff championships, 8 Challenge Cups and 5 Autumn Cups).
+The original club won four major honours (3 regular season titles and 1 Autumn Cup) in 14 seasons, whereas the modern Panthers have secured 22 trophies in 39 seasons (2 Continental Cups, 1 regular season title, 6 playoff championships, 8 Challenge Cups and 5 Autumn Cups).